edmondatto/ckanext-social/README.md

 ## Requirements
-This extension has been tested with versions of CKAN from 2.6.3 onwards and works well on these versions.
+This extension has been tested with the following versions of CKAN and works well on these installations:
+1. CKAN 2.7.0
+2. CKAN 2.6.3

 ## Installation